cryptomator/sanitizer/README.md

                                         solve.
 Available:
                                         MissingEqualsSign, UppercasedFile,
                                         LowercasedFile, OrphanMFile
-    --vault <vaultPath>                 The vault to check.
+    --vault <vaultPath>                 On which vault to work.
 ```

 ### Examples